polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 ### Judging criteria
 The PIT consists of a predefined [scoring rubric](https://github.com/polymerdevs/PIT-Phase-1/blob/main/Participant%20Instructions/Judging%20Criteria.md#scoring-rubric) to provide transparency and fairness in evaluating contributions across a spectrum of activities, from dApp development to protocol implementation and beyond.
 This rubric not only sets clear expectations but also guides participants towards contributing high-quality work that advances the Polymer ecosystem.

-To maintain engagement and a competitive spirit among teams and developers, we will implement a leaderboard to track team's performance according to the rubric.
+To maintain engagement and a competitive spirit among teams and developers, we will implement a leaderboard to track team's performance according to the points earned in rubric.
 This will help Polymer ultimately facilitate rewards, promoting healthy competition and community engagement, encouraging participants to put their best foot forward.

 **Submissions will be reviewed on a rolling basis and to help us priortize your project - provide a working demo, engage with community and start onboarding users.
 Team that can showcase adoption within the community will be prioritzed.**

 ## Developer Incentives
 PIT offers developers opportunities for engagement and potentially influence the future direction of Polymer's interop solutions.
-By excelling on the leaderboard, which will be rewarded based on percentile, participants can earn reward attributes and stand a chance to receive potential future developer allocation.
+Based on a projects percentile ranking in the leaderboard, project member(s) will be given Reward Attributes and stand a chance to receive potential future developer allocation.

+Note: In order to promote team work, Reward Attributes will be alloted as is (not divided) to all the developers in a registered team, make sure to register!

 Moreover, teams demonstrating substantial and meaningful development have the opportunity to advance to Polymer’s Launch Partner Program.
-This program is designed to support the most promising projects in transitioning from concept to market.
+This program is designed to support the most promising projects in transitioning from concept to protocol.
 Selected teams will benefit from:

 - Comprehensive support from Polymer to launch their protocol to the market.
+- Exclusive access to Polymer resources and investor network.
 - Incentives to attract and bootstrap early adopters.
-- Exclusive access to Polymer resources and network.

 ### Additional Reward Attributes
 In recognition of exceptional contributions and achievements, additional rewards will be bestowed upon:

 - The top 3 teams on the leaderboard.
 - The leading project within each Quest category.
-- Contributions that propose meaningful or particularly fun use-cases.
+- Contributors that propose meaningful use-cases.
 - Participants who stand out for their community contributions.
 - Projects that exhibit the "Most Wow Factor".

 In future these incentives will not just reward technical excellence but also our wider community in the following Phases of the PIT.

-Note: Reward Attributes will be alloted as is (not divided) to all the developers in a registered team, make sure to register!

 ## Key dates
 - **19th March:** Last day to provide us with your project and team details.
 Share [here](https://forms.gle/eCG4hEN6R21gc9z89).
 - **22nd March:** Early [submissions](https://docs.google.com/forms/d/e/1FAIpQLSfRLX9lhmDrx4-QdyxOx8d5TtfdJmqhzSbecGaFFZxm_AZMqg/viewform?usp=sf_link) to get into Polymer's Launch Partner Program for teams who can showcase meaningful development.
-- **26th March:** Promote protocols to broader community and help them onboard early users (reserved for dApps with high readiness).
+- **26th March:** Promote protocols to broader community and help them onboard early users in the following phases of the testnet and finally mainnet(reserved for dApps with high readiness).
-- **5th April:** Temporary building pause for evaluating final submissions.
-Keep eye out for the leaderboard!
+- **5th April:** Temporary building pause for evaluating all the submissions.
+Keep eye out for the final leaderboard!

 ## Resources